tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-06-On-Exceptions.md

 ## On the Granularity of Exception Classes ##

-Some people follow a rather laconic methodology of throwing a single exception class with a different message (string) every time.
-Heck, I even found people who were too lazy to define their own exception class, so they just raise ``Exception`` directly (or worse, ``RuntimeError``!).
-Then, in case you wish to handle specific exceptions, you need to ``except Exception`` and inspect the exception object... this brings up memories of the dreaded string exceptions.
-We're passed that!
-Defining an exception class is a one-liner: ``class MyException(Exception): pass``, so don't be lazy.
+Some people are rather laconic and use a single exception for everything.
+I've even people who were so lazy that they used ``raise Exception("foo")`` directly, instead of deriving an exception class of their own...
+In order to handle such an exception, you'd have to ``except Exception`` and introspect the exception object... that's terrible!
+It only takes one line to derive an exception class; there's no excuse for being **that** lazy!

-Others go in the opposite direction and define very specific exception classes for every single case.
-You end up with a huge hierarchy of exceptions, and after a while, you can't even remember which exception you should use in this case or that case.
-You might even end up with logically-overlapping exceptions -- I've seen this happen.
+On the other hand, some people are way too verbose: they define a specific exception that represents every minute detail.
+They end up with dozens of exception classes, many of which are logically overlapping (I've seen this happen), which makes the implementation cumbersome (as your have to remember the dozens of exceptions you've defined).
+Also, it makes little sense for your users, as they generally don't care for such granularity -- they'd mostly only ask for meaningful exception message that they can print/log.

-As a rule of thumb, the granularity of exception classes should match the granularity at which exception handling is done.
-If you can handle ``ConnectionError`` differently from ``InvalidCredentials``, it means the two are disparate: for the first, you'd display an error message, but for the second, you may prompt the user to enter his/her credentials once more.
+The conclusion is that **the granularity at which exception classes are defined should match the granularity at which exception handling is done**: define separate exceptions (only) where it makes sense to handle one differently than the other.

-On the other hand, if there's no reason to handle ``ConnectionFailedServerNotListeningOnPort`` differently from ``ConnectioFailedServerCrashed``, why make them separate classes?
-A single ``ConnectionError`` is good enough, and the application may either abort upon receiving it, or attempt to reconnect. **Note:** of course the message may (and should) be different in each case, but it's only meaningful for logging/diagnostic purposes.
+For example, it makes sense to handle a ``ConnectionError`` differently from an ``InvalidCredentials`` error, so the two are disparate: In the first case, you'd probably just display an error message and quit.
+In the second case, you might prompt the user for his/her credentials once more.

-At any point you think of defining a custom exception class, ask yourself:
+On the other hand, if there's no reason to handle ``ConnectionFailedServerNotListeningOnPort`` differently from ``ConnectioFailedServerCrashedAcceptingSocket``, why make the distinction?

-1. Is there already a good-enough standard exception?
-Many times ``TypeError`` or ``ValueError`` make sense.
-For instance, if your function only takes strings of even length, a ``ValueError`` seems legit.
-On the other hand, don't be lazy!
+A single ``ConnectionError`` is enough.

-2. Will I (or my users) wish to handle this exception differently from a broader one?
-Would they be able to *act differently* on ``XError`` than on ``YError``?
+**Note:** the error message may (and should) be different in each case -- always include all the available information.
+But note that it's only meaningful for logging/diagnostic purposes -- not for recovery.